jamesnulliu/PrettyLazy0/docs/How_to_Contribute_as_a_Colaborator.md

 Go back to GitHub and navigate to the PR you created.

-You should now see that the conflicts have been resolved, and the merge conflict warning has disappeared.
+You should be able to see that the conflicts have been resolved, and the merge conflict warning has disappeared.

 <!-- ##  Delete a Branch